mathewgomas-alfred/mathewgomas.io/untranslatable_pages/optimizing_tips_for_krita.rst

 -----

-* `Design for Performance <http://www.scribd.com/doc/53483851/Design-for-Performance>`_: great read about performance optimization (aimed at game developers, but many tricks apply for Krita)
+* `Design for Performance <https://es.scribd.com/document/53483851/Design-for-Performance>`_: great read about performance optimization (aimed at game developers, but many tricks apply for Krita).
-* `TCMalloc <http://goog-perftools.sourceforge.net/doc/tcmalloc.html>`_: a malloc replacement which make faster allocation of objects by caching some reserved part of the memory
+* `TCMalloc <http://goog-perftools.sourceforge.net/doc/tcmalloc.html>`_: a malloc replacement which make faster allocation of objects by caching some reserved part of the memory.
 * `Optmizing CPP <http://www.agner.org/optimize/optimizing_cpp.pdf>`_: extensive manual on writing optimized code.